-The Bermuda Monetary Authority (BMA) has chosen the Parent as the designated insurer for the purposes of Group Supervision, and the BMA acts as Group supervisor of PartnerRe and its subsidiaries.
+The Bermuda Monetary Authority (BMA) has chosen Partner Reinsurance Company Ltd. (a Bermuda affiliate of the Company) as the designated insurer for the purposes of Group Supervision, and the BMA acts as Group supervisor of PartnerRe and its subsidiaries.
 As Group Supervisor, the BMA is tasked with assessing the financial condition of the Group and coordinates the dissemination of information to other relevant competent authorities for the purpose of assisting in their regulatory functions and the enforcement of regulatory action against PartnerRe or any of its subsidiaries, including the power to impose restrictions on the ability of the relevant subsidiaries to declare dividends to PartnerRe.
 In addition, the Company is required to maintain the ECR imposed by the BMA under Bermuda law.
+Please refer to Appendix II for the contact details of the Group Supervisor and the approved auditor.